thomassth/thomassth.github.io/README.md

 ### [Handwashing education site](https://nsw-students-mental-health.glitch.me/)

-Working with UNSW, this is a special project helping children, parents and teachers alike accessing important resources to prevent COVID-19.
+Working with The University of Newcastle, this is a special project helping children, parents and teachers alike accessing important resources to prevent COVID-19.

 Beside creating website and building an interactive quiz, I have also assisted in research and completing the website's content.